-Love, Obedience, and the New Covenant
+John 14:12-17 -- Love, Obedience, and the New Covenant

 We saw in an overview of Jn.
-13:31-14:31 that Jesus was attempting to teach His disciples about the new dynamic that would be available as a result of His return to the Father.
-In 14:12-23, Jesus introduced some aspects of what would become available to them when the indwelling relationship which He experienced with the Father (i.e., the Father living in Him and He in the Father) came to be extended to them, and to anyone who would believe in Him.
+13:31-14:31 that Jesus was attempting to teach His disciples about the new dynamic that would be made available as a result of His return to the Father.
+The interrupting questions of the disciples, while distracting, served to reveal the purposeful thrust of His thinking, i.e., to talk about the Holy Spirit.
+In Jn.
+14:12-15, Jesus introduced some aspects of what would become available to them when the indwelling relationship which He experienced with the Father (i.e., the Father living in Him and He in the Father) came to be extended to them, and to anyone who would believe in Him.
+I would like to retrace some our steps in Jn.
+14 to pick up on some highlights that we skimmed over before.